 The Institute has a calendar which shows working, non-working, and the semester days.
 We encode all this information in three column CSV file where the first column contains dates, the second column shows whether the day was working or not, and the third column shows whether the day was classified as high or low activity period.
 High activity period corresponds to days when the academic semester was going on, and students were in campus dormitories.
-Semester breaks, summer and winter breaks, and festival breaks of several consecutive days during the semesters were considered as low activity period.
+Semester breaks, summer and winter breaks, and

+Table 4.
+Day and night temperature features - mean and standard deviation at IGIA airport and festival breaks of several consecutive days during the semesters were considered as low activity period.
 This information would be helpful for energy forecasting applications.